matthewjosephtaylor/command-composer/README.md

 ```

 ## Examples
+Creating a 'dot file' that can be sourced

 `command-composer -p java9:java openjdk:9; . .composed-commands`

 This will create a command `java9` that can be used like: